-For the year ended 31 December 2023, our net cash flows used in financing activities was RMB77.8 million, which is mainly consisted of: (i) the payment of dividend of RMB34.0 million; (ii) the dividend paid to non-controlling shareholders of JJHX of RMB13.0 million; (iii) the net repayment of bank borrowings of RMB29.4 million; (iv) the payment of interests on bank borrowing of RMB0.2 million; and (v) the lease payments of RMB1.2 million.
+For the year ended 31 December 2024, our net cash flows used in financing activities was RMB154.9 million, which is mainly consisted of: (i) the payment of dividend of RMB34.0 million; (ii) the dividend paid to non-controlling shareholders of JJHX and Huizhixin of RMB8.2 million; (iii) the payment of acquisition of non-controlling interest of JJHX and Huizhixin of RMB101.5 million; (iv) net repayment of borrowings of RMB8.9 million; (v) the payment of interests on interest-bearing borrowing of RMB1.3 million; and (vi) the lease payments of RMB1.0 million.

-Cash Management
+Cash management

 We have established certain management measures to manage our liquidity.
-As our business relies primarily on its available cash, we normally set aside a sufficient amount of cash for general working capital needs, such as administrative expenses and payment of interests on bank borrowings, and use substantially all of the remainder for granting loans to our customers.
-As of 31 December 2022 and 2023, the total cash and cash equivalents amounted to RMB131.1 million and RMB111.5 million, respectively, which we consider to be adequate based on our actual working capital needs.
+As our business relies primarily on its available cash, we normally set aside a sufficient amount of cash for general working capital needs, such as administrative expenses and payment of interests on borrowings, and use substantially all of the remainder for granting loans to our customers.
+As of 31 December 2023 and 2024, the total cash and cash equivalents amounted to RMB111.5 million and RMB103.0 million, respectively, which we consider to be adequate based on our actual working capital needs.